Vegan Healthy Smash Cake

 Healthy Smash Cake!
 Naturally sweetened, healthy vegan smash cake.
 Made with flax, bananas, applesauce, and a sugar-free coconut frosting.

-How cute is this smash cake?
-Perfect for a first birthday party or anytime you are looking for a healthy cake without any added sugar.
+I first created this cake for my son’s first birthday then again for my daughter’s.
+The cake is perfect for a first birthday party or anytime you are looking for a healthy cake without any added sugar.

 Why make a Sugar-Free Smash Cake?

-This healthy smash cake is perfect for those of you who want the experience of doing a smash cake without having one that’s loaded with sugar, butter and artificial colors.
 This smash cake is also free of eggs or dairy for parents who are vegan or have kids with allergies.

-Why?
-Well, for starters, my 1-year old doesn’t know any different.
+I also like the idea of a healthy smash cake as my 1-year old doesn’t know any different.
 I’m sure he would have loved a ‘regular’ cake but since he’s none the wiser, I didn’t feel like I needed to introduce sugar to him here.
+Until your babe knows better, there’s no reason to introduce added desserts and sweet treats.
+This is harder with second kids, but if it’s your first– then I generally advise to wait as long as you can.

 If you’ve had a banana cake, it’s similar in texture.
 Your baby will still be able to smash and eat it, but it’s not airy cake like you’d get from a traditional cake.